bpotterbaum/popqiz/README.md

 # Popqiz 🎉

-**Popqiz** is a fast, multiplayer, AI-powered trivia game built for parties, families, and social play.
-It generates fresh questions in real time, avoids repeats on the same device, and runs in a bold, full-screen mobile experience that feels like a real game — not just a webpage.
+**Popqiz** is a fast, multiplayer, AI-powered trivia game designed for parties, families, and social play.
+It features real-time question generation, device-based uniqueness (no repeat questions on the same device), optional content moderation and skipping, and a bold, game-like full-screen experience that feels native on mobile.
+Built to be lightweight, extensible, and fun-first — optimized for rapid iteration, “vibe-coding,” and live play.

 ---